ArunPatel1999/My-Public-Learning/Command and Instruction/README.md

 	# Docker

 	```
-	In This Folder I am Storing Docker related commands
+	In this folder, I am storing Docker-related commands.

 	1) Docker.txt
-	  contain how to Docker Command
+	   Contains Docker commands.

 	2) Docker Software.txt
-	  conatin multiple example like how pull the image and run
+	   Contains multiple examples, such as how to pull an image and run it.

 	3) Compose.txt
-	  It is contain Docker Compose Realated Commands
+	   Contains Docker Compose-related commands.

-	4) Docker Example
+	4) Docker Examples
-	  it is contain build Docker image example like
+	   Contains examples for building Docker images, such as:
-	  i) Core java
+	   i) Core Java
-	  ii) Jenkis with docker
+	   ii) Jenkins with Docker
-	  iii) Spring Boot Run Jar WIth Health Check
+	   iii) Spring Boot with JAR and Health Check
-	  iv) Spring boot with gredle without jar
+	   iv) Spring Boot with Gradle (without JAR)
-	  v) Spring boot with maven without jar
+	   v) Spring Boot with Maven (without JAR)

 	5) Compose Example
-	  i) Site VIster
+	   i) Site Visitor
-	      it is pulling redis and docker image and check how many people visited you website
+	      This example pulls Redis and Docker images to check how many people visited your website.

 	```
 	</details>